jdar0011/Labrador_ImGui/README.md

 #### Additional Information
 - **DC Coupled Pins**: Replicates the properties set in the application.
 - **AC Coupled Pins**: No DC component meaning the offset set in the application may not have the desired effect.
-Use the DC Oscilloscope Pins to observe this effect in action!

 ### Plot Settings